gnosis/cow-token/README.md

 npx hardhat deployment --network mainnet --claims ./allocations-mainnet.csv --settings ./example/Gnosis-DAO-proposal-settings.json
 ```

-The output file `./output/deployment/steps.json` contains all the transactions that are included in the snapshot.
+The output file `./output/deployment/txhashes.json` contains the hashes of all transactions that are included in the snapshot and can be compared to the batch transaction hashes that are shown in the Snapshot interface.

 ##### Gnosis Chain